shitcodebykaushik/Rust-doc/src/Readfile.md

 Adjacency" is a term commonly used in graph theory to describe the relationship between nodes or vertices in a graph.

-# Data structure for the Graps
-# Depth First Search
-# Application of DFS
-# DFS in Directed Graphs
-# Application of the DFS ub Directed grapphs
-# Minimun Spanning Trees
-# Disjoint Set
 Two sets are called disjoint sets if they don't have any element in the common,the intersection of sets is a null set.
  - Data structure used for the union are :-
   - Array: An array of integers is called Parent[].
 If we are dealing with N items, i’th element of the array represents the i’th item